BenchPress: A Human-in-the-Loop Annotation System for Rapid Text-to-SQL Benchmark Curation: Related Work

 \paragraph{Enterprise Data Challenges} Enterprise databases differ from academic benchmarks in terms of scale, schema complexity, and sensitivity.
 Prior work on federated training and schema linking \cite{shi2022learning, zhong2020semantic} has explored solutions for isolated aspects, but few systems address the full annotation pipeline.
 BenchPress fills this gap by enabling benchmark creation that is both domain-adaptive and privacy-aware—without requiring public data release or costly in-house labeling from scratch.

 \paragraph{BenchPress in Context} Unlike prior systems, BenchPress provides a practical toolkit for constructing domain-specific text-to-SQL benchmarks.
-It supports now mainly SQL-to-NL annotation for validation, semantic enrichment, and human verification, enabling scalable, robust benchmarking in enterprise settings.
-BenchPress provides a means to generate new, customized corpora—tailored to real-world workloads.
+The current version primarily focuses on SQL-to-NL annotation, which serves multiple downstream purposes including validation, semantic enrichment, and human verification; thereby enabling scalable and robust benchmarking in enterprise settings.
+BenchPress provides a means to generate new, customized corpora tailored to real-world workloads.